 The following units of volume have been described:

-Very powerful medicines administered by maesters are usually just functionally measured in number of drops diluted into water or wine - any intervening units between a drop and a full pint, for larger amounts of medicine, haven't been mentioned, and might just be functionally measured as "a cup" of milk of the poppy.
+Very powerful medicines administered by maesters are usually just functionally measured in number of drops diluted into water or wine.
+Any intervening units between a drop and a full pint, for larger amounts of medicine, have not been mentioned, and might just be functionally measured as "a cup" of milk of the poppy or "a spoon" of honey.

 Units of weight measurement